History of McGilley Midtown Chapel

 In 1959, Mellody-McGilley-Eylar pioneered prearranged and prefinanced funeral planning and continue to offer this cost-saving service to the families we serve.

-With this history, there still remains three generations of the McGilley family serving the families of Kansas City.
-They are Mark McGilley, Patrick McGilley, Peter McGilley, Kathleen McGilley; James P. McGilley, Jr. continues in a consultant role.
+With this history, there still remains two generations of the McGilley family serving the families of Kansas City.
+They are Mark McGilley, Patrick McGilley, Peter McGilley and Kathleen McGilley Asbury.